• Skip to primary navigation

 11 Tháng 8, 2024 by admin

 What is going on in baby’s mind?
-If you’d asked people this 30 years ago, people, including psychologists, would have said that this baby irrational, illogical, egocentric — that he couldn’t take the perspective of another person or understand cause and effect. the last 20 years, developmental science has completely overturned that picture. in some ways, we think that this baby’s thinking like the thinking of the most brilliant scientists.
+If you’d asked people this 30 years ago, people, including psychologists, would have said that this baby irrational, illogical, egocentric — that he couldn’t take the perspective of another or understand cause and effect.
+In the last 20 years, developmental science has completely overturned that picture. in some ways, we think that this baby’s thinking is the thinking of the most brilliant scientists.

 footnote